1. Home

 AST: Environmental Justice in Hazardous Waste Clean-Ups

-Location: Manuel’s Tavern, 602 North Highland Avenue Northeast, Atlanta, GA 30307
+Held on August 26th, 2023 at Manuel’s Tavern, 602 North Highland Avenue Northeast, Atlanta, GA 30307

 Environmental issues are unique because they are not confined to the geography location of their origin, and this lack of containment means that we all pay the price for environmental damage around the world.
 By using Geographic Information Systems (GIS) we can visualize how the burden of environmental degradation is dispersed in different locations.
 This doesn’t always happen in an equitable way, however.
 Enter: environmental justice, which describes the way we address the disproportionate burden of environmental issues among marginalized groups.